 The SSA uses a medical guide, which is called the Blue Book, to determine if a claimant qualifies for disability benefits.
 When a disability examiner is reviewing a disability claim for degenerative disc disease, disc desiccation, or lumbar problems, they will need access to physician treatment notes and objective evidence of disc desiccation, such as imaging reports for CT scans or an MRI.

-If you do not match the criteria of a listing in the Blue Book, you can still qualify for disability benefits using a residual functional capacity (RFC) form.
-Your treating physician should complete an RFC and clearly indicate how your condition affects your functioning ability.
-The RFC should indicate how often you must reposition, if you require assistance when walking, if you are unable to bend or lift, and how your treatment affects you.
-As an example, pain medication may cause drowsiness or leave you unable to drive or operate machinery.
+If your disc desiccation does not match the criteria of a listing in the Blue Book, you can still qualify for disability benefits using a residual functional capacity (RFC) form.
+Your treating physician should complete an RFC and clearly indicate how your disc desiccation affects your functioning ability.
+The RFC should indicate how often you must reposition due to your disc desiccation, if you require assistance when walking, if you are unable to bend or lift, and how your treatment affects you.
+As an example, pain medication for disc desiccation may cause drowsiness or leave you unable to drive or operate machinery.

 Have Your Case Reviewed By An Attorney

-An attorney can help you throughout the claims process and can work with your doctors to determine the best way to proceed with your disability claim.
-The disability lawyer will compare your medical records to the Blue Book to see if you match a listing, and will prepare your case and help you get a favorable judgment for your disability claim.
+An attorney can help you throughout the claims process and can work with your doctors to determine the best way to proceed with your disc desiccation disability claim.
+The disability lawyer can compare your medical records to the Blue Book to see if your disc desiccation matches a listing, and can prepare your case and help you get a favorable judgment for your disc desiccation disability claim.